Gift-World/Phase-3-Code-Challenge-3/README.md

 - `venue_id` (Foreign Key from venues)
 - `date` (String representing the concert date)

-## Installation
-1. Clone the repository using the command below:

-        git clone  git@github.com:Gift-World/Phase-3-Code-Challenge-3.git

-2. Run the application using the command below: python concerts_database.py

 ## Prerequisites
 You will need the following installed to run this project: